 Forsyth Off Road Bicycle Association (FORBA) connects trail users with the trails they love.
-We work with local government agencies, host volunteer workdays, and coordinate fundraising so, together, we can build and maintain natural surface trails in Winston Salem and Forsyth County.
+We work with local government agencies, host volunteer work parties and regional group rides, and coordinate fundraising so, together, we can build and maintain natural surface trails in Winston Salem and Forsyth County.

 Forsyth County Trails Maintained by FORBA